-- □ A site and/or vicinity map showing the location of relevant dwelling units within the project, nearby pre-project jobs, and walking routes to those jobs. - □ A calculation showing that the number of pre-project jobs is equal to or greater than 50% of the number of dwelling units.
+- A site plan and/or map showing the location of relevant dwelling units within the project, nearby pre-project jobs, and walking routes to those jobs. - □ A calculation showing that the number of pre-project jobs is equal to or greater than 50% of the number of dwelling units.

-- □ A calculation demonstrating that at least 25% of the project's built square footage is non-residential. - A site and/or vicinity map demonstrating that the project site is an infill site, and indicating the location of the relevant rail transit stop, existing dwelling units, new jobs created as part of the project, and walking routes to the transit stop and dwelling units. - □ A calculation showing that the number of pre-project jobs is equal to or greater than 50% of the number of dwelling units.
+- □ A calculation demonstrating that at least 25% of the project's built square footage is non-residential. - A site plan and/or map demonstrating that the project site is an infill site, and indicating the location of the relevant rail transit stop, existing dwelling units, new jobs created as part of the project, and walking routes to the transit stop and dwelling units. - □ A calculation showing that the number of pre-project jobs is equal to or greater than 50% of the number of dwelling units.